 Aggregation and content provision workflows

-OpenAIRE makes openly accessible a rich Information Space Graph (ISG) where products of the research life-cycle (e.g. scientific literature, research data, project, software) are semantically linked to each other.
-The ISG is constructed via a set of autonomic, orchestrated workflows operating in a regimen of continuous data integration.
+OpenAIRE materializes an open, participatory research graph (the OpenAIRE Research graph) where products of the research life-cycle (e.g. scientific literature, research data, project, software) are semantically linked to each other and carry information about their access rights (i.e. if they are Open Access, Restricted, Embargoed, or Closed) and the sources from which they have been collected and where they are hosted.
+The OpenAIRE research graph is materialised via a set of autonomic, orchestrated workflows operating in a regimen of continuous data aggregation and integration.

 - Scientific literature metadata and full-texts from institutional and thematic repositories, Open Access journals and publishers;

 - Dataset metadata from data repositories and data journals;